peteyWheatstraw/website_shortcuts/README.md

 # website_shortcuts
-shortcuts to online websites with predefined settings (local stores)

-Hey all,

 The purpose of this project is to allow one to permanently create shortcuts to their favorite websites, with certain settings turned on.